Artists need to stop wasting boredom on technology.

 4. Disconnect from your devices completely.

-Technology is so addictive, because it cures boredom instantly.
+Technology is addictive because it cures boredom instantly.
 You open up your phone and you have notifications popping left and right.
 You have access to social media, games, news, weather, dating apps, and more within seconds.

-I hope this post was helpful and maybe made you look at boredom in a new light.
-I admit that I am addicted to technology, but it’s not as bad as people make it out to be.
-If you get rid of technology, we are still going to crave mental stimulation.
-All I want you to do is use that to your advantage to help unleash your creativity.
+Don’t squander it.
+Embrace the discomfort of boredom.
+If we get rid of technology, we are still going to crave mental stimulation.
+All I want you to do is use your need for mental stimulation to your advantage to help unleash your creativity.

 What kind of creative messes could you get yourself into if you stuck yourself in a room with only your art supplies?
 You’d be surprised just how much creative noise your brain can make after a couple of minutes of boredom.